 Bluetooth, Wi-Fi, Boost setup and more

-Sonos speakers are not Bluetooth speakers β they operate on the 2.4GHz Wi-Fi spectrum.
+They operate on the 2.4GHz Wi-Fi spectrum.
 That means a larger range, uncompressed audio and better control around your whole house.
 It also means that the speakers themselves are streaming the audio, rather than simply relaying what your phone sends over to them.
-The one exception to this rule is the Sonos Move, which can double up as a Bluetooth speaker when you take it off its charging cradle

 When you first set up a Sonos speaker, though, by default it just runs on your home Wi-Fi network β and the speakers need to have a good signal to your router to operate without lag or drops.